 What is WordPress?
 WordPress is a free application for building websites that includes hundreds of files and functions – more than most people will ever need.
 It is installed on a server and a number of settings configured.
 Both WordPress and the plugins used by your site, such as contact forms or sliders, need to be updated by your developer when major updates become available.
 You should expect to do 2-3 major updates per year.
 The updates replace older versions of the software running your site.

 The host you choose is very important because WordPress is vulnerable to being hacked.
 You must be on a host that provides a regular backup of your files, in case something happens to your site.
-There is no other copy of your site other than the copy on the server!
-Note: We strongly recommend that you use our managed hosting and backup system, which are monitored daily.
+There is no other copy of your site other than the copy on the server.
+For both Americans and Canadians, we recommend our managed hosting and backup system, which is monitored daily, located at the Olympic Village in Vancouver.

 After WordPress is installed, a theme is built.
 This is the interface design, including background colours, heading areas, footers, sidebars and other features.
 Your site will have one or more templates, and one or more style sheets.
 The style sheets contain the instructions for how everything should look.
 We build only custom themes, for reasons discussed below.